JamesW162/Group9Project/README.md

 `pip install -r requirements.txt`

+`mkdir templates`

+NOTE PLEASE PUT THE `index.html` AND `logo.png` INTO A FOLDER CALLED `templates` my computer wouldnt let me upload the file for a wierd reason.

 ## The order to run the programs in
 - Initially start by running the **`collect_images.py`**
     - At the moment it only creates a class for 3 set of data AKA 3 Letters